MakhloufAbderrahmane/todo-list-python/README.md

 Here are some screenshots of the project in action:

 ### 📌 Main Menu
-Shows the main interface of the To-Do List program.
 ![Main Menu](images/main-menu.png)

 ### ➕ Adding Tasks
 ![Add Tasks](images/add-task.png)

 ### 📋 Viewing Tasks
-Displays the current tasks in the list.
 ![View Tasks](images/View-Tasks.png)

 ### ❌ Removing a Task